Montrose School

-Montrose School is an independent school for girls in grades 6–12 located in Medfield, Massachusetts, USA.
+Montrose School is a Catholic independent school for girls in grades 6–12 located in Medfield, Massachusetts, USA.

 History

 Montrose was founded in 1979 in Brookline, Massachusetts, by a group of parents and educators with a vision of girls’ education inspired by the teachings of the Roman Catholic Church and St. Josemaria Escriva.
 The founders asked the Prelature of Opus Dei to provide chaplains to oversee religious teachings, celebrate mass, hear confessions and lead reflections.
 One of the school's founders was marketing consultant Bill Bowman, later co-founder of the educational software company Spinnaker Software in 1982.

 After its initial period in Brookline, the school spent a few years each in the towns of Westwood and Natick.
 In 2007, Montrose moved to its permanent location in Medfield.

 Curriculum

 Montrose offers a classical liberal arts curriculum, as well as character education integrated throughout the seven-year curriculum.
 Students participate in a mentoring program, daily enrichment opportunities for mass or non-academic individual reading, a guest speaker series, class and school service projects and the development of habits of heart, mind and character.

 The upper school curriculum includes four years of English, mathematics, history, science and theology or philosophy, as well as at least three years of foreign language and fine arts.
 Languages offered include Spanish, French and Latin.
 During their senior year, students complete and present final capstone projects focusing on social issues or other interdisciplinary questions.

 The middle school curriculum has two English classes in grade 6 and 7 and a full year of geography.
 In 7th grade, the students study ancient civilizations.
 In 8th grade, the students are introduced to the language program by taking a full year of Latin; they also take civics.

 Montrose also offers study abroad trips for students: the "In the Footsteps of Dante" trip to Italy for upper school students.
 The school has recently introduced an exchange student program for 10 days with one of its sister schools, Rosemont in Ireland.